GeorgeHoneywood/final-year-project/diary.md

 Worked on map fling --- where map continues to scroll after fast movement.
 Only for mouse controls at the moment.

+Started work on search (geocoding), using the Nominatim API hosted by the OSMF.
+Improved styling, by making the canvas fullscreen, and overlaying the title atop it.

 ### Week 20 (2023-01-30)

 ### Week 21 (2023-02-06)